-Introducing full guest access in Microsoft Teams revolutionized the whole concept of team collaboration.
-Now, you can invite anyone with an email to join your team, collaborate with you and even create channels on their own.
+Introducing full guest access in Microsoft Teams revolutionized the whole concept of team collaboration, which is even more important these days when the need of remote work tools has increased.
+Now, you can invite anyone with an email to join your team, collaborate with you, and even create channels on their own.
 As great as that is, you need to be cautious when giving people outside your company access to your content.
-That’s why we prepared this Ultimate admin guide to Microsoft Teams guest users for you.
+That’s why we’ve prepared this Ultimate admin guide to Microsoft Teams guest users for you.

 Who can be a guest user in Microsoft Teams?